rhasspy/piper/README.md

 ![Piper logo](etc/logo.png)

-A fast, local neural text to speech system that sound great and is optimized for the Raspberry Pi 4.
+A fast, local neural text to speech system that sounds great and is optimized for the Raspberry Pi 4.

 ``` sh
 echo 'Welcome to the world of speech synthesis!' | \